 Located roughly 10 minutes from Nelson Bay, Anna Bay gives access to Birubi beach as well as famous Stockton beach.
 Numerous shops are located at Anna Bay and properties close by the water are very popular holiday accommodation choices.
 For those with 4WD vehicles, Stockton beach is an experience not to be missed (permits are required and available at Anna Bay newsagency).

 Virtually surrounded by National Park and ocean, Boat Harbour has become incredibly popular over the last few years.
 Boat Harbour has a small child friendly beach which also allows launching of small boats from the beach as well as access trails down to One Mile beach and Kingsley beach.
-Boat Harbour has one shop and tennis courts that can be hired.
-Boat Harbour is located just a few minutes drive from Anna Bay and about 10 minutes from Nelson Bay.
+Boat Harbour has tennis courts that can be hired, and is just a few minutes drive from Anna Bay and about 10 minutes from Nelson Bay.

 The earliest inhabitants of Port Stephens were the Aborigines of the Worimi Tribe whom Charles Grimes referred to as a taller, stouter race of people than those about Sydney with a completely different language.